craigmbooth/chicago_neighborhood_finder/README.md

 }
 ```

+It also contains functions to determine which (if any) Chicago neighborhood a given (lat, lng) point is in.

 ## Usage

 Running the script ``chicago_community_areas.py`` will fetch down the shapefiles from the web and put them in the ``data/`` subdirectory, and then parse out these shapefiles to a JSON blob, which is put in the current working directory with the name ``community_areas.json``.